 I will share just a little about a few of the more remote locations:

 Actually, missionary work had already been started in Australia 12 years earlier by an English convert, who was joined a year later by a Scottish convert.
 There was a congregation there as early as 1844!
 (The year the Prophet died.)
 Two American missionaries came in 1851, the year before this conference.
-Today there are over 136,000 members in 5 missions in Australia with 5 temples.
-(Mormon Newsroom)
+Today (2017) there are nearly 150,000 members in 6 missions in Australia with 5 temples (See Mormon Newsroom for the most current statistics).

 Of the four missionaries called to Siam, only 1 made it because of the war there, Elder Luddington.
 His only converts were the captain of the ship that brought him and the captain's wife.
 He was only in Siam for 4 months, and was stoned twice during that time.
-Today there are over 17,000 members in Thailand.
-(Britsch, From the East, p.
-30-32; Mormon Newsroom)
+Today (2017) there are over 21,000 members in 40 congregations in the Thailand mission (Britsch, From the East, p.
+30-32; see Mormon Newsroom).

 China (Hong Kong)

 These were not the first missionaries called to India.
 The previous year, Lorenzo Snow, mission president in Great Britain, sent one European brother to Bombay and another to Calcutta.
 They initially had great success and baptized about 180 people, 170 of them native Indians.
 The nine missionaries called to India in 1852, then, sailed from California on Christmas Day expecting to reap a great harvest, but they were very disheartened when they found that, of those 180 converts, only 6-8 were still faithful.
 (Britsch, p.
 14, 18) Elder Nathan Very Jones wrote of his discouragement: "To all human appearance, there is scarcely a redeeming quality in the nation."
 (Britsch, p.
 24) The mission was shortly closed.
 It reopened again in 1993 with a native Indian as its president.
-Today, there are almost 11,000 members in India.
-(Mormon Newsroom)
+Today (2017) there are 2 missions in India with 13,000 members (check Mormon Newsroom for most current statistics).

 These missionaries to India also planted seeds in Pakistan.
 On their way home (1856 or earlier), they left some literature with a man named Robert Marshall, which included the prophecy of Joseph Smith on the Civil War.
 Ten years later, when the war erupted, it was brought back to this man's mind.
 He read it all.
 There was no one to baptize him, but he was the first real missionary in Pakistan.
 He became known as a Mormon and spread the gospel to twelve family members and friends.
-Finally, when he was an old man and near the end of his life, his sons petitioned the Church in his behalf, and someone was sent from another mission to baptize him and the other twelve.
-(Britsch, p.
-29; also Keep a Pitchin In, Mormon History Blog which has some awesome pictures, the first of which "Karachi," features the Indian and Pakistani saints--also read the comments on that post for a little more info; "From India's Coral Strand," Improvement Era, April 1909) According to an article in The Salt Lake Tribune published in September of 2011, there were about native Pakistanis serving missions, with 2/3rds of them serving in Pakistan (the entire Pakistani missionary force), although I can't find documentation from the Church on that information.
+Finally, when he was an old man and near the end of his life, his sons petitioned the Church in his behalf, and someone was sent from another mission to baptize him and the other twelve (Britsch, p.
+29; also Keep a Pitchin In, Mormon History Blog which has some awesome pictures, the first of which "Karachi," features the Indian and Pakistani saints--also read the comments on that post for a little more info; "From India's Coral Strand," Improvement Era, April 1909).
+According to an article in The Salt Lake Tribune published in September of 2011, there were about native Pakistanis serving missions, with 2/3rds of them serving in Pakistan (the entire Pakistani missionary force), although I can't find documentation from the Church on that information.
 It is possible that the work there has stopped due to the war.
-(If you know anything about it, leave a comment.)
+Here is some older unofficial information about Pakistan.

 And now for the second M that helped the desert to blossom as a rose: